ghivert/modular-styles/README.md

 Some options are required, some are not.
 Many configuration options are available to suit your needs.

 - `--files <filesPath>` should point to your CSS files.
 You can also just indicate your `src` path if you don’t have a specific stylesheets folder.
 - `--dest <destPath>` should point to where you want to put your interfaces once generated.
 - `--source <sourcePath>` should point to the correct source path of your interfaces.
 In ClojureScript, every interface gets compiled with a `(ns package.name.path)` interface.
 The sourcePath allows to find the base path.
   Some smarter things could be done for those languages.
 - `--extension <extension>` should be your stylesheets extension.
 Defaults to css.
 - `--tempCSS <tempCSS>` should point to the path for stylesheets without minification dumping.
 - `--bundleName <bundleName>` is the name for the resulting CSS bundle.
 Defaults to `styles.css`.
 - `--bundlePath <bundleCSSPath>` is the path for the resulting CSS bundle.
 Defaults to `public`.
-- `--lang <language>` is the language in which you want your CSS modules to be converted.
+- `--language <language>` is the language in which you want your CSS modules to be converted.
 Defaults to `cljs`.
-Supports `elm` as well.
+Supports `elm`, `cljs` and `purs`.

 You probably will end up with something like: